 |Available as||Tablets, patches, and injection|

-Granisetron is known as a 5HT3-receptor antagonist.
+Granisetron is an anti-sickness medicine.
+It is known as a serotonin receptor antagonist.
 It is prescribed to stop you from feeling sick.
 It works by blocking the effect of a naturally produced chemical in your body, called serotonin.
-Serotonin is also referred to as 5HT.
+Serotonin is also referred to as 5HT3.

-Chemotherapy, radiotherapy and surgery may all cause the release of an increased amount of serotonin in your body.
-There are small receptors in your small intestine and brain called 5HT3 receptors.
+Chemotherapy, radiotherapy and surgery can all cause the release of an increased amount of serotonin in your body.
+There are tiny areas in your small intestine and brain, called 5HT3 receptors.
 Serotonin acts on these receptors and causes you to feel sick.
-Granisetron works by blocking serotonin from acting on the 5HT3 receptors, and this stops you from feeling (or being) sick.
+Granisetron works by blocking serotonin from acting on the receptors, and this stops you from feeling sick or being sick (vomiting).

 Before taking granisetron